Finding a planning application

 - download maps, plans and decision notices for planning applications from 2010 onwards

 - download consultation responses and public comments on live applications

 - track the progress of an ongoing planning application and get email updates of status changes on the application

 Search for a planning application

-To find a planning application, you need to use one of the following:
+To find a planning application, you can use one of the following: